userravs/go-health-check-service/README.md

 ## 🚀 What it does

 - **Production-ready health checks** optimized for Kubernetes (tested on GKE, designed for any cluster)
+- **Graceful shutdown handling** with 30-second timeout for zero-downtime deployments
 - **Environment-aware responses** for different deployment stages
 - **Memory monitoring** with system and Go runtime checks
 - **Local testing capabilities** for simulating warning conditions